strontic/strontic.github.io/xcyclopedia/library/findstr.exe-DC0816790EFA08AA5B55C1EECFDDB525.md

 ## Possible Misuse

 *The following table contains possible examples of `findstr.exe` being misused.
-While `findstr.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `findstr.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --